Modular many-valued semantics for combined logics: Examples and applications

-Note that the saturation proviso makes the result of Theorem~\ref{splitsing} harder to use.
-In any case, the result is in line with the results of~\cite{softcomp}, namely about the (im)possibility of independently axiomatizating each Boolean connective in fragments of classical logic.
+In Theorem~\ref{splitsing}, we should emphasize that if $\Mt$ is total then it is enough to require that $\tuple{\Sigma,\Mt}$ itself is saturated, as that will guarantee the saturation of both $\tuple{\Sigma_i,{\Mt_i}}$.
+Naturally, the saturation proviso makes the result of the theorem harder to use, but these difficulties are in line with the results of~\cite{softcomp} regarding the (im)possibility of splitting single-conclusion axiomatizations of classical logic.

-\begin{example} (Classical logic can hardly be split).\\ Recall Example~\ref{classical1}, and the analysis of combined fragments of classical logic in the single-conclusion setting that we developed in Example~\ref{classical2}.
-Much as these combinations differ substantially from the multiple-conclusion case, also splitting axiomatizations of classical logic, universally possible in the multiple-conclusion scenario, as we saw above, become a rarity in the single-conclusion case.
+\begin{example} (Classical logic can hardly be split).\\ Recall Example~\ref{classical1}, and the substantial differences between combined fragments of classical logic in the single-conclusion (Example~\ref{classical2}) and multiple-conclusion (Example~\ref{multi2}) settings.
+Expectedly, these differences impact the way axiomatizations of classical logic may be split.
+Indeed, while such splitting is universally possible in the multiple-conclusion scenario, as we saw above, it becomes a rarity in the single-conclusion case.

-We have seen that classical matrices are always trivially monadic, but now Theorem~\ref{splitsing} further demands saturation.
-It turns out that the two-valued interpretation of most interesting classical connectives is not saturated, namely for fragments containing $\neg$, $\to$, or $\vee$, as we have seen previously, which leads mostly to the failure of split axiomatizations as already shown in Example~\ref{classical2}.
+We have seen that classical matrices are always monadic, but now Theorem~\ref{splitsing} further demands saturation.
+It turns out that the two-valued interpretation of most interesting classical connectives is not saturated, notably for fragments containing $\neg$, $\to$, or $\vee$, as we have seen previously, which agrees with the failure of split axiomatizations as already shown in Example~\ref{classical2}.